U.S. aims to reach net-zero carbon emissions by 2050 under inter-agency blueprint

 “Transportation policy is inseparable from housing and energy policy, and transportation accounts for a major share of U.S. greenhouse gas emissions, so we must work together in an integrated way to confront the climate crisis,” said U.S. Secretary of Transportation Pete Buttigieg.
 “Every decision about transportation is also an opportunity to build a cleaner, healthier, more prosperous future.
 When our air is cleaner, when more people can get good-paying jobs, when everyone stays connected to the resources they need and the people they love, we are all better off.”

-The full blueprint can be found on the U.S. Department of Energy's website
+The full blueprint can be found on the U.S. Department of Energy's website.

-Mischa Wanek-Libman | Editor in Chief
+Mischa Wanek-Libman | Group Editorial Director

-Wanek-Libman has spent more than 20 years covering transportation issues including construction projects and engineering challenges for various commuter railroads and transit agencies.
+Wanek-Libman has held top editorial positions at freight rail and public transportation business-to-business publications including as editor-in-chief and editorial director of Mass Transit from 2018-2024.
 She has been recognized for editorial excellence through her individual work, as well as for collaborative content.

-She is an active member of the American Public Transportation Association's Marketing and Communications Committee and serves as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.
+She is an active member of the American Public Transportation Association's Marketing and Communications Committee and served 14 years as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.

-She is a graduate of Drake University, where she earned a Bachelor of Arts degree in Journalism and Mass Communication with a major in magazine journalism and a minor in business management.
+She is a graduate of Drake University in Des Moines, Iowa, where she earned a Bachelor of Arts degree in Journalism and Mass Communication.